awsdocs/ec2-image-builder-user-guide/doc_source/how-image-builder-works.md

 1. The application executes the phases, steps, and actions defined in the document\.

-For more information about the Component Manager used by Image Builder to orchestrate workflows, including information about documents, supported action modules, and STIGs, see [EC2 Image Builder component manager](image-builder-component-manager.md)\.
+For more information about the Component Manager used by Image Builder to orchestrate workflows, including information about documents, supported action modules, and STIGs, see [AWS Task Orchestrator and Executor component manager](image-builder-component-manager.md)\.

 ## Resources created<a name="image-builder-resources"></a>